-Especially for beginners, they need to learn the techniques to get it right or else they can end up damaging the surface itself.
+Especially beginners need to learn the techniques to get it right, or they can end up damaging the surface itself.

-Fortunately, there are products like Nitromors All-Purpose Paint and Varnish Remover that makes it easy and less time consuming.
+Fortunately, there are products like Nitromors All-Purpose Paint and Varnish Remover that make it easy and less time-consuming.

-But with market already loaded with so many paint removers, is this really a good product or just another marketing gimmick?
+But with the market already loaded with so many paint removers, is this a good product or just another marketing gimmick?

-Should you really try this paint and varnish remover and does it really work that great?
+Should you try this paint and varnish remover, and does it really work that great?

 Let’s find out in the article below…

-Their product named “Nitromors All-Purpose Paint & Varnish Remover” is still very popular and is being used by DIYers, painters and professional contractors for removing many different kinds of paints, varnishes and other coatings.
+Their product named “Nitromors All-Purpose Paint & Varnish Remover” is still top-rated and is being used by DIYers, painters, and professional contractors for removing many different kinds of paint varnishes and other coatings.

-Back in 2009 when the EU legislation banned methylene chloride, and dichloromethane-based paint strippers Nitromors had to go off due to the fact that they used methylene chloride solvent in their formulations.
+Back in 2009, when the EU legislation banned methylene chloride and dichloromethane-based paint strippers, Nitromors had to go off since they used methylene chloride solvent in their formulations.

-Fumes from paint removers and even cleaning fluids that contain methylene chloride (dichloromethane) can be hazardous as it can cause Carbon Monoxide (CO) poisoning.
+Fumes from paint removers and even cleaning fluids that contain methylene chloride (dichloromethane) can be hazardous as they can cause Carbon Monoxide (CO) poisoning.

-The challenges for Nitromors were to redesign their product, if they want to continue in the market.
+The challenges for Nitromors were to redesign their product if they wanted to continue in the market.

 And no doubt they did it!